-Whether it’s because of the recognizable orange flavour or the refreshing kick you get from sugar, Lucozade sets a bar high in the world of sport beverages.
+Whether it’s because of the recognizable orange flavour or the refreshing kick you get from sugar, Lucozade sets a high bar in the world of sports beverages.
+With options like Lucozade Original and Lucozade Zero, there’s something for everyone.
+But in an era increasingly focused on health, it begs the question: Is Lucozade actually good for you—or could it be bad?

 We’ve scrutinized Lucozade from top to bottom to help you answer this question with confidence.